influentialpublishers/pimp-my-sql/README.md

-# ptsd
+# pimp-my-sql
-Promise the SQL Dammit
+A promise based SQL library primarily aimed at MySQL use cases.